Skip navigation Jump to main navigation

 Marco Tedesco

-Speaker; Lamont Research Professor, Marine Geology & Geophysics, Lamont-Doherty Earth Observatory (LDEO), The Earth Institute and Adjunct Scientist, NASA Goddard Institute for Space Studies (GISS)
+Lecturer, Sustainability Science; Lamont Research Professor, Lamont-Doherty Earth Observatory; Adjunct Scientist, NASA Goddard Institute for Space Studies (GISS), Columbia Business School Climate Resident Scientist

-Marco Tedesco is a Lamont Research Professor at the Lamont-Doherty Earth Observatory of Columbia University and Adjunct Scientist at the NASA Goddard Institute for Space Studies (GISS).
-He received his Laurea degree and PhD in Italy, from the University of Naples and the Italian National Research Council.
-He then spent five years as a postdoc and research scientist at NASA Goddard Space Flight Center.
-He moved to CCNY in 2008 as an Assistant Professor where he was promoted to Associate Professor in 2012.
-During his time at CCNY, he founded and directed the Cryosphere Processes Laboratory and was a rotating Program Manage at the National Science Foundation between 2013 and 2015.
-In January 2016, he joined Columbia University.
-Dr. Tedesco’s research focuses on the dynamics of seasonal snowpack, ice sheet surface properties, high latitude fieldwork, global climate change and its implications on the economy and real estate.
+Dr. Marco Tedesco is a Lamont Research Professor at the Lamont-Doherty Earth Observatory of Columbia University and Adjunct Scientist at the NASA Goddard Institute of Space Studies (GISS).
+He took his ME and PhD in Italy, then moved to NASA, where he spent five years as a postdoc and research scientist.
+In 2009, he moved to the City College of New York as Assistant Professor and was promoted to Associate Professor in 2012.
+While at CCNY, he served as a Program Officer at the Polar Program of the National Science Foundation for 2 1/2 years.